Student Body, Facilities, Combined Programs, Mentoring and Advising, Admissions, and Financial Aid.

 E. Qualifying Papers

 Two qualifying papers written in English must be submitted, one in history, the other in another distribution area.
 One qualifying paper would normally be submitted at the end of the fourth semester, the other at the beginning of the fifth semester.
 By the end of the fifth semester both qualifying papers should be deemed to have fulfilled the requirement.
-Qualifying papers should be no longer than 30 pages or 9000 words long, usually originate in course work done during the first two years; but the reworked papers should be more substantial and professional than an ordinary term paper.
+Qualifying papers should be no more than 30 pages or 9000 words long, usually originate in course work done during the first two years; but the reworked papers should be more substantial and professional than an ordinary term paper.
 At the end of the term, the instructor will give a written indication whether the paper is suitable as a qualifying paper.
 Students should consult with the original instructor about how to improve their papers.